 Mine Action

-Since 2016, FSD has been working in Iraq to clear landmines and other explosive hazards from areas formerly occupied by the Islamic State group, and to raise local awareness of explosive risks, contributing to greater safety and the return of displaced families.
+Since 2016, FSD has been working in Iraq to clear landmines and other explosive hazards from areas formerly occupied by the Islamic State group, contributing to greater safety and the return of displaced families.

 Improvised mines: a deadly legacy